Lake Association Beach Rules

 Boat Rack Dec 2012 Update

-- This year we are instating a smoking and non-smoking section on the beach.
+- We will continue with the smoking and non-smoking section on the beach.
 The lifeguard stand will mark the dividing line between the smoking and non-smoking section.
 If you would like to smoke you must do it on the beach side that has the port-a-john on it.
 Please use the provided containers to dispose of all cigarette butts.
 The other side of the lifeguard stand, with the pavilion on it, will be designated a non-smoking section.
 There will be no smoking from the lifeguard stand to the grills by the fence in this section.

 - No glass bottles on the beach - it is not only a concern for possible broken glass that someone could step on but it is also the bottle caps that get left behind.
 They can hurt and cut a foot just as much.